kasecreates/Kasie-Cochrane/index.md

 <h3>
   Golden Circle
   </h3>

+Why?

-Why? <br> I enjoy bringing happiness to others through sharing creativity and artistry skills. <br>
+I enjoy bringing happiness to others through sharing creativity and artistry skills. <br>

+How?

-How? <br> I want to design something that will influence imagination and creativity and allow that to be easily obtainable. <br>
+I want to design something that will influence imagination and creativity and allow that to be easily obtainable. <br>

+What?

-What? <br> I am an aspiring digital media artist that will focus on inovative ways to help people get creative.
+I am an aspiring digital media artist that will focus on inovative ways to help people get creative.

 <h3>
   Elevator Pitch
   </h3>
   Hi, my name is Kasie Cochrane.
 I am a digital media artist focusing on innovative ways to help people get creative.
 I feel it is important to bring joy and happiness to others through the process of creating.
 I want to work on a way to make "getting creative" realistic for all.
 Do you have any thoughts on that?
 <body/>

 <h3>